 - In an amusement park8

-- People who do not have a valid license to carry a handgun are also generally restricted from carrying firearms In the room or rooms where a meeting of a government entity is held, if the meeting is an open government meeting and the government entity provided required notices regarding a prohibition on firearms.9
+- Firearms are also prohibited in the room or rooms where a meeting of a government entity is held, if the meeting is an open government meeting and the government entity provided required notices regarding a prohibition on firearms.9

 Texas law generally states that it is a defense to prosecution under these location restriction laws that a person carried a handgun on a restricted premises or property, but promptly departed from the premises or property after personally receiving notice that carrying a firearm was prohibited.
 This defense is not available if the property posted prominent signs carrying specified notices regarding the firearm prohibition.10